University Park in Raleigh in Wake County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1887.

 Location.
 35° 47.185′ N, 78° 39.816′ W. Marker is in Raleigh, North Carolina, in Wake County.
 It is in University Park.
-Marker is on Hillsborough Street east of Enterprise Street, on the right when traveling east.
+It is on Hillsborough Street east of Enterprise Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 2011 Hillsborough St, Raleigh NC 27607, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Memorial Belltower (about 400 feet away, measured in a direct line); Camp Bryan Grimes (approx. 0.3 miles away); N.C.
+At least 8 other markers are within walking distance of this marker: Memorial Belltower (about 400 feet away, measured in a direct line); Camp Bryan Grimes (approx. 0.3 miles away); N.C.
 State Fair, 1873-1925 / State Exposition of 1884 / Camp Polk, 1918 (approx. 0.3 miles away); Sitdowns (approx. 0.3 miles away); N.C.
 Colored State Fair (approx. 0.4 miles away); State School for the Blind (approx. half a mile away); The Governor Morehead School (approx. half a mile away); a different marker also named The Governor Morehead School (approx. half a mile away).
 Touch for a list and map of all markers in Raleigh.

 Also see . . .